 Roselyon School is planning a special event to bring together former staff of the Churchtown Farm and Activity Centre at Lanlivery.

-Churchtown was operated first by the Winged Fellowship Trust, then the charities Vitalise and Scope, providing day services and holidays for young disabled people and youngsters with special educational needs.
+Churchtown was operated first by Scope, then the Winged Fellowship Trust (later known as Vitalise), providing day services and holidays for young disabled people and youngsters with special educational needs.
 It closed in 2011 and was later purchased by Roselyon School, which moved to the site in September 2018.

 Please help us to spread the news – we are looking forward to meeting as many Churchtown staff as possible.

 Background: In the 1970s Churchtown was a family run dairy farm and the residents of the village would often see the cows make their trek from field to farm.
 The farm was sold in 1975 to become an adventure and field studies centre for children with cerebral palsy working closely with schools.
 Churchtown went through many changes moving away from education and into leisure and being passed from Scope to the Winged Fellowship Trust (later known as Vitalise) in 2001.
 In 2011, Vitalise made the decision to pull out of Churchtown Farm.
 Scope temporarily stepped in but eventually the decision was made to close the site.
 Many of the external buildings were sold off leaving local residents and former staff worried the site would become housing.
 However, Churchtown’s rooms became full of life again when Roselyon School moved to the stunning site in 2018.